 – Headlamp and extra batteries

 – Bedroll sufficient for local nighttime temperatures seasonally appropriate (thermal pad (non-inflatables preferred) and sleeping bag)

-– Shelter (tent or tarp (8′ x 10′ minimum) and line (strong, 1 ten foot length and 5 four foot lengths minimum))
+– Shelter (tent or tarp (8′ x 10′ minimum) and line (strong, 1 fifteen-foot length and 5 four-foot lengths minimum))

 – Sufficient supply of all needed medications, and health support items (at least 10 days worth), and all desired toiletries (toothbrush and paste, comb, etc.)

 – Survival items you have questions about or want to practice skills with (maps, compasses, shelter pieces, fire starters, bought survival or medical kits, etc.)